Apologieze/ParticleSimulation/README.md

 ##

 ## Downloading the project
-If you are on windows and you don't want to compile the project yourself <br>you can download it <a href=https://github.com/Apologieze/ParticleSimulation/releases/download/v0.1/ParticleSimulation.rar>here</a> and run the **project-particles.exe** file
+If you are on windows and you don't want to compile the project yourself <br>you can download the release with binaries <a href=https://github.com/Apologieze/ParticleSimulation/releases/download/v0.1/ParticleSimulation.rar>here</a> and run the **project-particles.exe** file

 ## Compiling the files